dbarashev-jetbrains/aads-2026-external-memory/README.md

 2. Parameterize your class with the `storageAccessManager: StorageAccessManager` and `cache: PageCache` objects and implement the real multiway merge sort.
 Feel free to use `SlowSortImpl` class as a reference.

 ## Testing
-* You can run unit tests with `./gradlew test` command.
+* You can run unit tests with `./gradlew test -Dsort.impl=real` command.
 The tests are pretty basic and do not cover all the aspects of the sort procedure, so passing unit tests does not necessarily mean that the implementation is correct.
 However, if they pass, it is a very good start.